systelab/systelab-components/GOVERNANCE.md

 should have significant and valuable contributions across the Sytelab libraries organization.

-To nominate a new collaborator, contacts someone with Administrator rights in order to add the new collaborator in the systelab/angular-team.
+To nominate a new collaborator, contact someone with GitHub account Administrator rights in order to add the new collaborator to the systelab/angular-team.
-Provide a summary of the nominee's contributions.
-For example:

-The nomination passes if no collaborators oppose it after one week.
-Otherwise, the nomination fails.
+The TSC can remove collaborators from the @systelab/angular-team team by contacting someone with GitHub account Administrator rights.

 ## Technical Steering Committee